ZupIT/horusec-docs/content/en/web/installation/install-with-helm.md

 After all the services are installed and running in your enviroment, you can access the graphic interface through a link offered by [**Horusec-Manager**]({{< ref path="/web/services/manager" lang="en">}}) service.

 The Charts default behaviour is to create an Ingress with an input rule routing the HTTP traffic to your service based on a specific host.
-Because of that, it's recommended to use
+It's recommended to use
 **Ingress Controller** to manage the external access to your Kubernetes' cluster services.

 ```bash